h15200/notes/system-design.md

 ## protocols

 - `ip/tcp` (ensures delivery with handshakes and ackknowledgements).
+  - tcp have built in encryption using TLS
   - websockets are built with ip/tcp
+  - is not a strict client-server model.
+Data can go both ways in any order
 - `http` built on top of ip/tcp with encryption and identify verification
+  - is a client-server model.
+The client must first request, and the server replies
 - `smpp` (short message texting) twilio
 - `udp` (no ackknowledgement flow, so FASTER but some packets will be lost) video, voice
 - `xmpp` peer network (peer-to-peer networks can be built with xmpp or with tcp)
+  - `xmpp` is slower but more secure than `tcp` websocket.
+It has additional encryption logic on top of TLS, which TCP also has

 ### Proxies